 Many conditions need to be met to make use of the PPH program.
 Some points to note are:

-Please refer to our information sheet entitled “Patent Prosecution Highway” for more details about this program and the general requirements for its use.
+Please refer to our page entitled "Patent Prosecution Highway" for more details about this program and the general requirements for its use.

 This information is simplified and must not be taken as a definitive statement of the law or practice.